 The basic instruction program will include the courses required for each grade level by the Iowa Department of Education.
 The instructional approach will be gender fair and multicultural.

-Students enrolled in the four‐year‐old pre‐school program and pre‐kindergarten programs will attend school for a half‐day each day.
+Students enrolled in the four‐year‐old pre‐school program will attend school for a half‐day each day.
 The program will be designed to help children work and play with others, to express themselves, to learn to use and manage their bodies, and to extend their interests and understanding of the world about them.
 The program will relate the role of the family to the child’s developing sense of self and perception of others.

 The basic instruction program of students enrolled in grades one through six will include English‐language arts, social studies, mathematics, science, health, human growth and development, physical education, traffic safety, music, and visual arts.
 The basic instruction program of students enrolled in grades seven and eight will include English‐language arts, social studies, mathematics, science, health, human growth and development, family and consumer education, career education, technology education, physical education, music, and visual arts.